The Basic Facts About Digestive Health

 The Small Intestine and Digestion

 Fiber is an important part of a healthy balanced diet, and it plays an especially important role for the digestive system.
-While some people think the stomach is the star of the digestive system, it's actually the small intestine.
-The stomach breaks up food into smaller pieces using acid and churning, but the small intestine plays the lead role by digesting food and absorbing molecules of energy and nutrients that are circulated and disseminated to the rest of the body.
+While some people think the stomach is the star of the digestive system, the small intestine performs a lot of essential functions.
+The stomach breaks up food into smaller pieces using acid and churning, while the small intestine absorbs most of the food and molecules of energy, so nutrients can be circulated and disseminated to the rest of the body.

 Eat Fiber-Rich Foods